MonarchApp/monarch/docs/domains_events_and_language.md

 # Ubiquitous Language

-### User
+### User Account
-A member of the Monarch community.
+A digital representation of a member of the Monarch community.
-Users can request a sidekick and remove a sidekick.
+A user can request a sidekick and remove a sidekick.

+*Synonyms* - Users
-*Rationale* - Terrible, but clear for now.
+*Rationale* - Not the greatest title, but clear for now.

+### User Account Profile
+A series of optional, data fields that describe a user account.
+This may include things such as the person's name, their pronoun, their gender identity, or a biography.

 ### Sidekick